-Travel far away from those annoying city lights to view these meteor showers under the pristine dark skies of Kitt Peak, YOUR National Observatory!
+Travel far away from the city lights to view these meteor showers under the pristine dark skies of Kitt Peak National Observatory!
 Festivities begin late and stretch into the wee hours of the morning as we observe some of Nature’s most spectacular cosmic shows.
 Learn about meteors, comets, meteor showers, and touch an actual piece of an asteroid.
 Refreshments will be provided.

 Adults and families with children 8 years or above are encouraged to attend.

 The Delta Aquariids originated from the breakup of the Marsden and Kracht Sungrazing comets.
 There are two branches of the Delta Aquariid meteor shower, Southern and Northern.
 The Southern Delta Aquariids are considered a strong shower, with an average meteor observation rate of 15–20 per hour, and a peak zenith hourly rate of 18.
 The Northern Delta Aquariids are a weaker shower, peaking later in mid August, with an average peak rate of 10 meteors per hour.

 The Orionid meteor shower is produced by Halley's Comet (named for astronomer Edmund Halley), which last passed through the inner solar system in 1986 on its 75.3 year orbit.
 When the comet passes through the inner Solar System and nears the Sun, its ice begins to sublimate, allowing rock particles to break away from the comet.
 These particles continue on the comet's trajectory and appear as meteors ("falling stars") when they pass through Earth's upper atmosphere.
 Halley's comet is also responsible for creating the Eta Aquariids, which can be viewed in May.